Chlidanthus: Vegetative characteristics

 Chlidanthus has tunicate bulbs.
 The leaves are linear.

 Generative characteristics

 The inflorescence is a few-flowered umbel.
 The pedicellate or sessile flowers have a slightly curved, elongate, tubular, marcescent perianth composed of six tepals, which does not have a corona.
 The androecium consists of six basally fused stamens.
 The curved filaments are very short.
 The erect style has a trifid stigma.
 The trilocular capsule fruit bears numerous flat and thin seeds.
 The flowers of Chlidanthus fragrans are pleasantly fragrant.

 Taxonomy

 Publication

 The genus Chlidanthus Herb. was published by William Herbert in 1821.

 Species

-The genus Chlidanthus has four species:
+The genus Chlidanthus has five species: